VnHarvest... Nhóm Tình Thuong _ Food re-distribution

 Encouraged by that success, we elected to broaden the project to be culturally and developmentally more appropriate.
 In October 2014, we met with Jimmy Pham (founder KOTO foundation) in HCMC and decided that, In exchange for the redistributed excess food, recipients would show they could do something to eventually bring themselves out of need.

 A number of potential supporters (General Director, HCMC Branch Commonwealth Bank, Vinacapital) were approached without success.
-Local support from John McAnulty (Australian consul-general) and Jimmy Pham (CEO KOTO) was obtained and Ronni Khan remained actively interested.
+Local support from John McAnulty (Australian consul-general) and Jimmy Pham (CEO KOTO) was obtained, and Ronni Khan remained actively interested.
 A new model was conceived awaiting funding support.

 In 2016, at the instigation of Louise Tran (Oz Harvest), meetings between Kevin Fell, Sven Cahill, Jacqueline Huynh and others were held in HCMC.
 Sven and Jacqueline produced a more detailed model and sought advice on how to set up a legal entity.
 Without VN based support, it was clear this would not work.

 Louise Tran made contact in 2107 about creating a HCMC based “teaser” event to showcase the idea and seek local support.
-At the time of writing, Luke Nguyen has taken on the role of ambassador for VnHarvest and the event is scheduled for late May 2017

 The children of Happiness house were noticeably better with more regular food – more robust and motivated, thriving and the recurrent respiratory and ear troubles were gone.